The Dance of Blue-Footed Boobies: An Act of Romance or Survival?

 So-called sky pointing, whistling and nest-making are all well and good, but the booby’s feet are the main event.
 Sheehan says both the males and females, when courting, take part in a high-stepping display that draws attention to their feet.
 “The male reels the female in closer by raising one leg and then the other to show off his beautiful blue feet, which are a sign of health and reproductive fitness,” explains Sheehan.
 These blue feet are a result of carotenoid pigments in their diet, so the feet of the most well-fed birds have the darkest hue.
 “If she’s keen, she’ll join in by showing her own feet,” adds Sheehan, describing an activity called ‘mirroring.’

 Blue-footed boobies live, mate and nest along the western coast, and on islands, from Mexico through Peru.
 A few of the estimated 30,000 blue-footed boobies on the planet have also wandered outside of their primary range.
 Some of them even showed up in California in 2013, as reported by eBird, an online clearinghouse of data collected by global bird watchers.
-Some dip as far south as northern Chile.
+Some dip as far south as Chile, where they rival local flamingos for impressiveness.

 Antics and Instincts of the Blue-Footed Booby